on2-dev/share-api-polyfill/README.md

   .catch( error => console.log('Oh noh!
 You couldn\'t share it! :\'(\n', error));
 ```

-  > If you disable Skype, it will no longer load Skype's SDK, what might be something you want, in case you would like to improve the privacy in your project, avoiding loading **third party libraries**.
+  > If you disable Skype, it will no longer load Skype's SDK, which might be something you want, in case you would like to improve the privacy in your project, avoiding loading **third-party libraries**.

 ## It's open source

-Yup, it's open source and you can contribute to it :)
+Yup, it's open source, and you can contribute to it! :)

 Please refer to our [CONTRIBUTING.md](https://github.com/on2-dev/share-api-polyfill/blob/master/CONTRIBUTING.md) and help us improve this tool.

-To re-build id, just install the dependencies:
+To build it locally, install the dependencies:

 ```sh
 npm install
 ```

-And build it with gulp
+Build it with gulp:

 ```sh
 npm run build
 ```

-And try it locally
+And try it locally:

 ```sh
 npm run demo
 ```

 Also, if you need to change the icons, they are SVGs located on the share.js script.
-You will find the oridinal vector (.svg) in the src/icons directory in case you want to change it and copy the svg code.
+You will find the original vector (.svg) in the src/icons directory in case you want to change it and copy the SVG code.

 ## Donate ❤️